raimonvibe/flashcard_programming/README.md

 ## Features

-- Randomly presents flashcards with terms and their meanings
+- Randomly presents flashcards with terms and their meanings.
-- Flip the flashcards to reveal the meanings
+- Automatically flips the flashcard every 3 seconds to reveal the meaning.
-- Remove known flashcards from the deck
+- Click the 'Known' button to remove the current flashcard from the deck and proceed to the next one.
-- Customizable with your own set of flashcards
+- Creates a new list without the known flashcards for future practice.

 ## Getting Started